srujangit123/WeatherApp/README.md

  ### How to use

-  * Download the ZIP file
+  * Download the ZIP file or clone it to your pc.

   * Unzip the file